stevomatthews/Spoon-Knife/srt-api-functions-test.md

 int srt_connect(SRTSOCKET u, const struct sockaddr* name, int namelen);
 ```

-This connects a socket to a remote party with a specified address and port.
+Connects a socket to a remote party with a specified address and port.

 * `u`: SRT socket.
 This must be a freshly created socket that has not yet been
 used for anything except possibly `srt_bind`.